WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `name`

-The Names Section does not change execution semantics and a validation failure in this section does not cause validation for the whole module to fail and is instead treated as if the section was absent.
+The Names Section does not change execution semantics and a validation failure in this section does not cause validation for the entire module to fail and is instead treated as if the section was absent.

 The Names Section contains an [array] of function name descriptors, which each